Mr-VincentW/PhotoShow/docs/README.md

 #### :link: [中文版](README_zh-CN.md)

 # PhotoShow
-**PhotoShow** is a browser extension helping you to view high-definition images by hovering mouse on image thumbnails, greatly improving your productivity.
+**PhotoShow** is a browser extension helping you view high-definition images by hovering mouse on image thumbnails, greatly improving your productivity.
 <br />
 <br />